hpe-container-platform-community/hcp-demo-env-aws-terraform/README.md

  - curl client
  - aws cli (https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)

+You also need to:

+ - create two AWS EIPs and make a note their IP addresses

-Script has been tested on Linux and OSX client machines
+This project has been tested on Linux and OSX client machines

 ### Instructions